metamn/react/content/blog/thoughts-on-react-after-the-first-commercial-project/index.md

 ## 2. React is expensive

 Good things come at cost.
-Learning and running React was so far the most time consuming adventure in frameworks.
+Learning and running React was so far the most time-consuming adventure in frameworks.

 ### 2.1 Learning